 A great initiative – but rather unfrench non?
 You are likely to get more than a few funny looks from other diners, as you scrape your boeuf bourguignon into your ‘gourmet bag,’ despite the posh name!
 (Doggy bag may not sound quite so classy, but it has an honest ring to it!)

-The site also offers you tips to AVOID needing a doggy bag.
+The site is still around but it doesn’t seem to have moved much!
+It offers you tips to AVOID needing a doggy bag.

 Avant de commander, quelques astuces pour ne rien laisser